official-stockfish/WDL_model/Readme.md

 - `scoreWDLstat --matchEngine <regex>` : extracts WDL data only from the engine matching the regex
-- `python scoreWDL.py --momTarget 30` : chooses move 30 (rather than 32)
-  as target move for the 100cp anchor
-- `python scoreWDL.py --momType material --momTarget 68` : bases the fitting
-  on material (rather than move), with 100cp anchor a material count of 68
+- `python scoreWDL.py --NormalizeToPawnValue 356 --momType move --momTarget 32 --moveMin 8` : fit the model based on full move number, with move 32 as the 100cp anchor (until SF16.1 this was used for Stockfish)

 ## Background